Grade of Trail:

 Trail is currently open

 The Lakeside Way multi-user path offers visitors to Kielder Water & Forest Park a truly unique experience giving access to the most scenic parts of the lake shore and the opportunity to get up close to some of Kielder’s abundant wildlife.

-The 26-mile path encircles Kielder Water and is suitable for walkers, cyclists, horse riders, mobility scooters and wheelchair users.
+The 26-mile path encircles Kielder Water and is suitable for walkers, cyclists (on off-road mountain bikes), horse riders, mobility scooters and wheelchair users.

 Some routes incorporate the Osprey ferry (please remember it is vital to check in advance for sailing schedules).
 Also, the ferry has limited space for bicycles so booking is advised.

 The Lakeside Way has a good surface and is excellent for cycling, although some hills may be difficult for younger or less experienced cyclists.
 It is recommended that people in wheelchairs are accompanied.
 Horse riders should move at a controlled walking pace only.
 Visitors using a mobility scooter should ensure batteries are fully charged before setting off.
 No other motorised vehicles are permitted.